nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Flow
 1. The user enters the command, eg. `del eid/37` where employee with Id 37 is to be removed from SudoHR.
-2. The parser will instantiates the corresponding `Id` object constructed from the argument associated with the prefix `eid/`.
+2. The parser will instantiate the corresponding `Id` object constructed from the argument associated with the prefix `eid/`.
 3. The command is executed.
 It first verifies that an employee with the specified Id exists.
 4. If the employee exists, it is deleted from SudoHR.